 Partnerships for Forests Evaluative Learning

 Evaluation Management led by LTS, for the UK Department for International Development and Department for Business (now Foreign, Commonwealth and Development Office), Energy and Industrial Strategy (2016-2020)

 The Partnerships for Forests is a 5-year programme (UK Department for International Development and the Department for Business, Energy and Industrial Strategy) operating in Central, East and West Africa, South East Asia and Latin America.
 NRI led the design of the evaluative learning approach in 2017 and is participating in the evaluative learning implementation, led by LTS (2018-2020) and in collaboration with AidEnvironment.
 The P4F programme catalyses investments in which the private sector, public sector and communities can achieve shared value from sustainable forests and sustainable land use through the provision of grant finance and technical assistance.
 Demand side measures are also supported to enhance demand for sustainable commodities and activities to create the right enabling conditions for sustainable investment.
-For more details on the programme see: https://partnershipsforforests.com/.
+For more details on the programme see https://partnershipsforforests.com/.
 See our publications page for our new publications, including thematic studies on High Value, Low Intensity Value Chains, Produce-Protect Mechanisms in Forest Landscapes, and Forest Landscape Restoration and a synthesis study of lessons.
 Evaluative learning case studies are also underway focusing on palm oil in West Africa, cocoa in West Africa and rubber and Ecosystem Restoration Concessions in Indonesia.